Staff Writer Rachael Medina

 Visiting during “value days” can also save you money on your accommodations, as fewer people will be vying for them.
 Planning ahead can save you valuable time, too, because the lines for the rides and food vendors will likely be shorter—plus, with smaller crowds, it’s easier to get from one land to another.

-Waiting until the last minute can be disastrous when it comes to airline prices, so again, plan ahead.
+Waiting until the last minute can be disastrous when it comes to airline prices, so again, plan for your Disneyland trip ahead of time.
 Southwest Airlines fares can be as low as $49 one-way, so take advantage of those sales.
 Even if you’re coming from Northern California, it can be cheaper to fly down than to drive because of the high cost of parking in Anaheim.
 Both the nearby hotels and the Disneyland parking lots tend to charge significant fees, so it helps to avoid driving altogether.
 Instead, you should...

-It can be tempting to rent a car if you fly down, but this one decision can easily put you over budget.
+It can be tempting to rent a car if you fly down, but this one decision can easily put you over budget for your trip to Disneyland.
 Though the price of a rideshare or a taxi can seem steep in the moment, it’s much less expensive than the total cost of a rental car, insurance, gas, and parking.

 While the adorable commercials and the proximity to Downtown Disney can quickly convince you to stay at the Disneyland Resort Hotels, it’s really not worth the money if you’re on a tight Disneyland budget.
 The hotels right across the street from the park are perfectly fine, especially when you consider how much time you’re going to spend in the room during your trip.
 If you’re anything like me, your hotel is simply a place to lay your head while the park is closed, so less-posh lodging shouldn’t be a dealbreaker as long as the place is clean and safe.

 Though California is known for its temperate weather, Southern California can experience everything from burning hot temperatures to freezing cold days, and everything in between.
-Pack layers so you don’t have to run back to the room or purchase an expensive sweater when the sun starts to set, and always remember to bring sunscreen and a hat, no matter when you visit.
+When planning for your Disneyland trip, pack layers so you don’t have to run back to the room or purchase an expensive sweater when the sun starts to set, and always remember to bring sunscreen and a hat, no matter when you visit.
 Bring a couple of Ziplock bags, too; it might seem strange, but they come in handy when you want to protect your phone on the water rides or take some food to-go.

-Rather than purchasing souvenirs throughout the park, consider buying some swag ahead of time; the prices tend to be lower outside of the parks, and you’ll save your precious park time for the important things you can only experience at Disneyland.
+Rather than purchasing souvenirs throughout the park, consider buying some swag ahead of time if you're going to Disneyland on a budget; the prices tend to be lower outside of the parks, and you’ll save your precious park time for the important things you can only experience at Disneyland.

 But make a stop at Guest Relations to pick up your free, personalized button; options include “Happy Birthday”, “1st Visit”, and “Happily Ever After” for anniversaries and weddings.
 These are the perfect items to commemorate the trip, and they don’t cost a thing.
 For even more free perks, visit the PhotoPass photographers and ask them to take a picture with your own camera or phone; this way, you’ll get the Insta-worthy photos you’re after without having to purchase the prints.